A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Results

 \section{Results}

-Our multimodal vertical federated neural network demonstrated promising results in the detection of Alzheimer's disease, achieving an overall accuracy of 82.9\% on the validation dataset.
-This performance metric indicates the model's ability to correctly classify instances of Alzheimer's, showcasing its potential utility in clinical applications.
-A confusion matrix that demonstrates our model's performance is shown in figure \ref{fig:cm}.
+This multimodal vertical federated neural network demonstrated promising results in the detection of Alzheimer's disease, achieving an overall accuracy rate of 82.9\% on the validation dataset.
+This performance metric demonstrates the model's ability to correctly classify instances of Alzheimer's, showcasing its potential utility in clinical applications.
+A 3×3 confusion matrix, containing True versus Predicted classifications for three classes of test subjects is provided in Figure \ref{fig:cm}.
+To contextualize this accuracy rate, this model's performance is compared with existing ligerature and benchmark models in Table \ref{tab:ad}.

-While the accuracy provides a quantitative measure of the model's performance, it is important to acknowledge the absence of the validation loss plot in our analysis for the federated model.
-Due to limitations imposed by the FATE library, we were unable to generate a visual representation of the model's convergence during training.
-Despite this constraint, the reported accuracy stands as an informative metric, but future work could benefit from addressing this limitation for a more comprehensive evaluation.
-Train and validation loss for the local version of our architecture is illustrated in figure \ref{fig:loss}.
+Training and validation loss for the local version of this VFL architecture is illustrated in Figure \ref{fig:loss}.
+As explained above, local training was used to tune the hyperparameters of this federated model.
+With the chosen hyperparemeters, the loss plot indicates that the number of optimal epochs is 7.
+Training and validation loss for the local version of our architecture is illustrated in figure \ref{fig:loss}.

-To contextualize our results, we compared our model's performance with existing literature and benchmark models in Table \ref{tab:ad}.